Darkle/Roffline/README.md

 <h1 align="center">Roffline (Reddit; Offline)</h1>

 Roffline is a self-hosted offline Reddit server.
-It allows you to browse reddit posts (including any media in the post) while offline.
+It allows you to browse Reddit posts (including any media in the post) while offline.
 It is targeted at people that have intermittent internet.

 #### Setting Up With Docker: